 Remember that actions speak louder than words.
 It is not enough to talk from theory.
 True leaders create a vision and walk the walk.
 It is not beneath a true leader to pitch in and do something that is not in their job role.
-A leader in the example that others can follow.
-Leader gains respect, trust, credibility, and loyalty from their employees.
+A leader is an example that others can follow.
+A leader gains respect, trust, credibility, and loyalty from their employees.

 Is morale low?
 Get to the underlying reason and address that.
 Perhaps there has been downsizing and employees are down because they are afraid they are next.
 Keep an open dialogue and let them know the plans for the future and how it involves them.

 Get to know your employees – their names, their family, and so forth.
 Let them know you care about them.
 It doesn’t take much to ask how their weekend was as you start the week, or ask if they have any exciting plans for the weekend.
 If they were off work with a sick child, ask how the child is when they return.
 Ask them how their holidays went.

 These don’t have to be long conversations.
 Simple questions such as, “How was your weekend?”, “How was your holiday?” or “Is your little one feeling better?”.
 These types of conversation starters can go a long way to create an environment where employees feel like they are cared about and not just another cog in the wheel for management.

 Innovation and Being Open